uconnwebdev/styleguide/Levente-rules/sass a starting point.md

 }
 ```

-And of course the sass would compile to the following css:
+And of course the sass would compile to the following CSS:

  ```css
 nav ul {